jcstroud/radialx/docs/index.rst

 - *difference*: Calculating the difference of two scaled radially integrated experimental powder diffraction patterns.

+Although **profilex** is fully functional and heavily tested, its user interface (i.e. config file format, etc.) is very likely to change.
+For example, the modes will probably be split into different different utilities.

 It is hoped that the entire RadialX package will be fully documented soon.